HVT06/ttihp26a_01a/docs/info.md

 ## How it works

-It is test circuit to test the IHp foundary output
+It is test circuit to test the IHP foundary output

 ## How to test